Road Safety Reporting

 © Credits

-The Road Safety Reporting Initiative aims to help journalists tell more and better stories that help reduce deaths from crashes.
+The Road Safety Reporting Initiative aims to help journalists tell more and better stories that ultimately help reduce deaths from road crashes.

-Nearly 1.2 million people are killed in road traffic crashes each year - more than 2 every minute - and road crashes are the leading global cause of death among children and young adults aged 5 - 29.
+Nearly 1.2 million people are killed in road traffic crashes each year - more than 2 every minute - and road crashes are the leading cause of death among children and young adults aged 5-29.

 As part of the Bloomberg Philanthropies Initiative for Global Road Safety, the initiative offers training and mentoring for journalists, as well as resources, data, contacts, and links to innovative tools and technologies.

-Over the years WHO has worked with the International Centre for Journalists, The Pulitzer Centre on Crisis Reporting, the Solutions Journalism Network and other partners to produce guidelines, tools, stories and the global road safety reporting contest and awards.
+WHO has worked with the International Centre for Journalists, The Pulitzer Centre on Crisis Reporting, the Solutions Journalism Network and other partners to produce road safety reporting guidelines, tools, stories and the global road safety reporting contest and awards.

 Impact